snapframework/snap-website/templates/tutorials/heist.md

 #### Example

-Let's look at a simple example to demonstrate the most basic use of the `apply` tag.
-Say you have a navigation menu that is used on many different pages of your site.
-You want to avoid duplicating the HTML code in multiple different page templates, so you might put it in a template file by itself called `nav.tpl` that looks like this:
+Consider a navigation menu that is used on many different pages of your site.
+You want to avoid duplicating the HTML code in multiple different page templates, so you might put it in a template file by itself called `nav.tpl`:

 ~~~~~~~~~~~~~~~ {.html}
   <ul>